IDMNYU/DM1123-VFS-FA14/projects/dm1123_vfs_projects_interface.md

 ## PROJECT: INTERFACE
-Using a combination of Illustrator, Photoshop, and/or InDesign, apply your brand to a digital interface of your choice (game, website, mobile application, etc).
+Using a combination of Illustrator and/or Photoshop, apply your brand to a digital interface of your choice (game, website, mobile application, etc).

 #### INTERFACE Wireframes
 Post on your class website in grayscale (includes black and white) with interface-wireframes category.